 - Safety has to be maintained

 A table saw withstands longer and wider materials.
-It is bigger and ideal for materials that require longer cuts.
+It is more significant and ideal for materials that require longer cuts.
+It has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.
 There are table saws that come with additional shelf space.

-It has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.
+The solid base makes the tool sturdy as it stays in place.
 That brings convenience to the user when you need to replace your blade.
-There are also industrial table saws that come with large surfaces and workbench table saws that are ideal for DIY enthusiasts.
-The solid base makes the tool sturdy as it stays in place.
+There are also industrial table saws with large surfaces and workbench table saws that are ideal for DIY enthusiasts.

 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling dust saws.
 The blade on a table saw is fixed.
 The height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.

-The cabinet table saw is a combination of the two, and the hybrid table saw is a heavy-duty table saw.
+The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.

 Parts, features, and functions of a Table saw